brenonsantos/OpenPDM/README.md

 - Conducted tests to disable outputs in case of overcurrent, overvoltage and undervoltage situations.
 - Verified the functionality of input channels as analog inputs.

+## Disclaimer
+Please note that OpenPDM is still in the early stages of development and has not been thoroughly tested with nominal current or in an automotive environment.
+Therefore, it is not even in a "ready-to-blow-up-your-car" stage.

 ## Hardware Rambling
 The PCB is a 100x100mm 4 layer board using 1 Oz copper for the outer layers and 0.5 Oz copper for the inner layers (the cheapest specs from JLCPCB).
 Parallel layers where used to distribute the current density, allowing for a greater current capability of the thin layers used.
 MOSFETs were used instead of those smart switches, like the Infineon ones, because it is cheaper.